 For many Americans, it’s difficult to escape college without accumulating some degree of student loan debt.
-In fact, the average debt for a Class of 2017 graduate exceeded $35,000.
+In fact, the average debt for a Class of 2018 graduate was $29,800.

 Not only does your student loan payment affect how much money you have leftover from your paycheck each month, it also takes a toll on your credit.